Adedoyin-Emmanuel/angular-roadmap/README.md

 3. Templates, Directives, Modules, Dependency injection, Services, Lifecycle hooks, passing data from parent components to child components.
 4. Two way binding using ngModel
 5. Importing Bootstrap into my project.
+6. How to use pipes and creating your own custom pipes.

+## What is a pipe?

+A pipe is a building block of **Angular** that is used to format data.
+We have some pipes which are builtIn pipes in Angular.
+Like currency, number, uppercase, lowercase, titlecase pipes and so forth.
+We can also create our own custom pipes.

 ## Projects to build